darkbrain-fc/HardwareSupervisor/README.md

 Another great way to see data collected by HardwareSupervisor is to use
 HardwareSupervisorReinmeterPlugin: https://github.com/darkbrain-fc/HardwareSupervisorReinmeterPlugin

-## Future goal ##
+## Future goals ##
-The most interest future work will insist to implement am automatic FAN controller to be able to control PC temperatures and finally remove all bloat software that usually do this job.
+* The most interest future work will insist to implement am automatic FAN controller to be able to control PC temperatures and finally remove all bloat software that usually do this job.
-More sensors support should be also a great value.
+* More sensors support should be also a great value.